May 16, 2020

 By focusing on delivery over content, microlearning has been severely downplayed, and at times, misconceived.
 The ‘why’ behind microlearning is not about catering to the perceived goldfish-level attention spans of an increasingly millennial workplace; and equally, it’s not about ‘dumbing down’ content or providing ‘get it done and over with’ training.
 Rather, microlearning taps into cognitive science to establish habits of continuous application, repeatedly exposing learners to short bursts of content (at spaced intervals) that result in more durable knowledge retention.

 If training is irrelevant, convenience doesn’t matter.
-Encyclopaedic slideshows reinforce negative connotations associated with corporate learning and development (L&D) and condition already overburdened learners to approach such activities with a certain weariness (queue the collective eye-roll).
+Encyclopaedic slideshows reinforce negative connotations associated with corporate learning and human resource development and condition already overburdened learners to approach such activities with a certain weariness (queue the collective eye-roll).
 By removing the ‘fluff’ and focusing on what really matters, microlearning overturns these assumptions through the precise selection of needs-based content that is actionable and provided just-in-time.

-With the learner placed front and centre of the future of corporate training, engagement matters, not just in terms of the enjoyment factor, but also in terms of learning efficacy.
+With the learner placed front and centre of the future of corporate management training, engagement matters, not just in terms of the enjoyment factor, but also in terms of adult learning efficacy.
 Microlearning understands that attaching cheap jokes or gimmicks to the same old training has little impact.
 The rationale is not engagement for engagement’s sake, but engagement for learning.
 More specifically, active (or interactive) engagement is the aim, whereby the learner becomes personally invested in the training as a valued contributor.
 As demonstrated in the work of psychologist Mihály Csíkszentmihályi, true engagement has been shown to trigger a ‘flow state,’ boosting productivity and priming the brain for learning.
-Microlearning via platforms such as EdApp tap into an engagement toolkit, from gamification to interactive social learning features that include peer-to-peer discussions and self-authoring.
+Microlearning via platforms such as EdApp Learning Management System (LMS) tap into an engagement toolkit, from gamification to interactive social learning features that include peer-to-peer discussions and self-authoring.

 When time is of the essence, flexibility also matters.
 The benefits of mobile microlessons that can be consumed in small pockets of time, anywhere, anytime, and revisited on-demand, speak for themselves.
 Less obvious, but perhaps more impactful, are the wins self-paced learning provides.
 While convenience certainly plays into 91% of staff reporting wanting to learn at their own pace, there are clear educational benefits that come with self-paced learning.
 By controlling when, where and how long learning takes place, an individual is able to take advantage of their own ideal learning window.
 It turns out that cortisol-fuelled high-pressure environments may not be most conducive to long-term retention of knowledge.
-A study in the Journal of Memory and Language found that subjects who undertook training in a self-paced environment had higher retention rates than subjects that were forced to adhere to time constraints.
+A study in the Journal of Memory and Language found that subjects who undertook training programs in self-paced learning environments had higher retention rates than subjects that were forced to adhere to time constraints.

 Responsiveness in the form of real-time feedback and progress metrics ensure that the ‘learning loop’ is not left unfinished.
 The data attached to discrete learning units allow companies a bird’s-eye view of knowledge growth, and the ability to use microlearning platforms such as EdApp as a formative tool to strengthen understanding through feedback and reflection.
 Far from any ‘set and forget’ training method, learner metrics enable workplaces to target hotspots, and flexibly adapt development directions and goals in the moment of need.

-An outsider to microlearning might be surprised to learn that the approach is more focused on quality over speed.
+An outsider to microlearning might be surprised to learn that the elearning development approach is more focused on quality over speed.
 Shorter bursts of learning over longer periods of time, with spaced repetition, and multiple opportunities for learner engagement, feedback and reflection, offers deep learning in our fast-paced corporate world.
 Microlearning fits into our demanding schedules without compromising learning outcomes.